RBZ-99/my_project/content/featured/HAMN/index.md

    - Script
 showInProjects: true
 ---
-A new method in continual learning without catastrophic forgetting for image classification, with lesser memory space and better performance than the current state of the art methods
+A new method in continual learning without catastrophic forgetting for image classification, with lesser memory space and better performance than the current state of the art methods.
+The paer is currently review at AAAI 2022 conference.
 <!-- A nicer look at your GitHub profile and repository stats with data visualizations of your top languages and stars.
 Sort through your top repos by number of stars, forks, and size. -->